Chair of North Hertfordshire District Council

 Vice-Chair of North Hertfordshire District Council

-The Vice-Chair of the Council for 2022-23 is Councillor Daniel Allen who represents Letchworth Grange Ward.
-His Consort for the year is Councillor Amy Allen.
+The Vice-Chair of the Council for 2023-24 is Councillor Chris Lucas who represents Hitchin Priory Ward.

 The Vice-Chair of the Council is elected by the whole Council and serves for one year.
 He or she represents the Chair of the Council when they are unavailable.